sgs006/JavaScript_Clock/README.md

 # JavaScript_Clock

-Part 2 of Wes Bos JavaScript30 course
+Part 2 of Wes Bos JavaScript30 course.
+Starter HTML/CSS is provided and JavaScript functionality is added during the course of the project.

 ## Table of contents
 * [General info](#general-info)